-a.
-NC-SARA on its website will report enrollment data, by Institution, in a manner similar to the following format:

-- b.
-NC-SARA on its website will report learning placement data by institution, in similar format. - c.
+- a.
+NC-SARA on its website will report distance education enrollment data, by institution. - b.
+NC-SARA on its website will report out of state learning placement data by institution. - c.
 NC-SARA will not collect individually identifiable student data and will comply with the Family Educational Rights and Privacy Act (FERPA).